 In case your distribution remains complex, there should also be a reasonable way to re-evaluate the efficiency of your distribution.

 The inventory turnover is the most useful metric of evaluation when you want to have a single overview of your inventory distribution network.

-This allows you to instantly glean information about the stock demand and inventory availability.
+This allows you to instantly glean information about demand and inventory availability.
 This data allows you to either accelerate or slow down your inventory flow.
 You can also streamline multiple parts along the process chain such as inventory acquisition, raw material procurement, manpower hiring, etc.

 You can also evaluate your marketing challenges based on this market demand.